swiftlang/swift-syntax/README.md

 ```
 This command will build SwiftSyntax and all its dependencies, tell the build script to run tests, but skip all tests but the SwiftSyntax tests.

-Note that it is not currently supported to SwiftSyntax while building the Swift compiler using Xcode.
+Note that it is not currently supported to build SwiftSyntax while building the Swift compiler using Xcode.

 ### CI Testing